intulse/interview/README.md

 ## Bonus

 - [ ] Implement proper use of `async`/`await` in your project
 - [ ] Implement a Controller -> Service seperation of concerns pattern
+- [ ] Use dependency injection to inject the service into the controller